JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/COMPILER_TRANSFORM_ANALOGY.md

 ## Executive Summary

 The `generate_routes_to_other_vpcs` module embedded within Centralized Router represents a novel application of **compiler intermediate representation (IR) transforms** to infrastructure-as-code.
-By treating VPC topology as an abstract syntax tree (AST) and route generation as a pure function transformation, this architecture achieves the same mathematical guarantees that enable modern compiler optimization: **referential transparency, composability, and formal verification**.
+By treating VPC topology as an abstract syntax tree (AST) and route generation as a pure function transformation, this architecture replaces imperative Terraform (explicit resource blocks) with automated Terraform (programmatic generation), achieving the same mathematical guarantees that enable modern compiler optimization: **referential transparency, composability, and formal verification**.

 This document explores the deep theoretical parallels between compiler design and the functional approach to infrastructure generation.